honeycombio/helm-charts/charts/refinery/README.md

     AdjustmentInterval: 15
     Weight: 0.5
 ```
+## Scaling Refinery

+Refinery is a stateful service and is not optimized for dynamic auto-scaling.
+Changes in cluster membership can result
+in temporary inconsistent sampling decisions and dropped traces.
+As such, we recommend provisioning refinery for your
+anticipated peak load.

+The default configuration is to deploy 3 replicas with resource limits of 2 CPU cores, and 2Gi of memory.
+This configuration
+is capable to handle a modest sampling load and should be configured based on your expected peak load.
+Scaling requirements
+are largely based on the velocity of spans received per second, and the average number of spans per trace.
+Other settings
+such as rule complexity and trace duration timeouts will also have an effect on scaling requirements.

+The primary setting that control scaling are `replicaCount` and `resources.limits`.
+When changing `resources.limits.memory`,
+you must also change `config.InMemCollector.MaxAlloc`.
+This should be set to 75-90% of the available memory for each replica.
+Refer to the comments in [values.yaml](./values.yaml) for more details about each property.

 ## Configuration

 The repository's [values.yaml](./values.yaml) file contains information about all configuration options for this chart.

+### Memory limits

+Sampling traces is a memory intensive operation.
+To ensure Refinery properly manages the memory allocation you should
+ensure the `config.InMemCollector.MaxAlloc` property is set in bytes to be 75%-90% of the pod memory limits configured
+with the `resources.limits.memory` property.

 ### Refinery Metrics